Arabs seek U.N. support for Syria peace plan

 The decision to enlist U.N. support came after a weekend meeting of Arab foreign ministers that revealed differences, with Qatar and Saudi Arabia, regional rivals of Syria's ally Iran, pressing for the monitors to be recalled and tougher measures implemented.
 Iraq, Lebanon and others resisted.

-Iraq is seen as wary of antagonizing its neighbor Iran and an ally of Syria, while Lebanon's politics have long been overshadowed by its larger neighbor Syria.
+Iraq is seen as wary of antagonising its neighbour Iran and an ally of Syria, while Lebanon's politics have long been overshadowed by its larger neighbour Syria.
 However, only Lebanon failed to back the League's latest plan.

 The League agreed sanctions on Damascus back in November when Syria's presence in the body was suspended, but they were not implemented by all Arab states and some oppose them still.